connectivecpp/utility-rack/doc/about.md

 Thurman's personal GitHub site is https://github.com/tgill880.

 Roxanne Agerone, roxanne at connectivecpp dot com, is a co-author of Utility Rack.
-Roxanne ... (fill in info)
+Roxanne is based in Seattle and

 Roxanne's personal GitHub site is https://github.com/oxenran.
 Roxanne also runs a Seattle C++ Meetup at https://www.meetup.com/Seattle-C-Meetup, typically meeting on Thursday evenings, 6 pm, at Ballard Coffee Works.